get_interface_ip() returns first IP on interface, not necessarily primary IP

 This happens with bridges during boot because in interfaces_configure, interfaces_vips_configure is run before the interface_configure of the bridge interface, which leaves the IP alias first.
 There are a variety of catch 22s there with dynamic interface types (GRE, gif at least) because they may be dependent on VIPs, and the bridge may be dependent on them.

 It works upon applying changes on interfaces.php because that uses interface_reconfigure rather than interface_configure, the process of which removes the IP aliases and adds them back so their order is correct.

-#15 Updated by Chris Buechler over 3 years ago
+#15 Updated by Chris Buechler about 4 years ago

 - Status changed from Confirmed to Feedback

 what I just pushed fixes the bridge issue.

 The subject issue still exists and is difficult because FreeBSD has no concept of a primary IP on an interface.
 The bridge scenario should be the only circumstance that was still an issue in 2.2.x and 2.3, as the remainder of interface types are all handled correctly in that regard to ensure appropriate order of IPs.

 Leaving to feedback for a bit more testing.